telerik/fiddler-everywhere-docs/user-guide/live-traffic/overview.md

     **_Tip:_** A value around 21000ms suggests that the target is unreachable, and the Windows OS took 21 seconds to confirm the issue.

 - **HTTPS Handshake Time** - The time (in milliseconds) required to finish an HTTPS handshake.
     **_Tip:_** While capturing HTTPS traffic, Fiddler Everywhere acts as a man-in-the-middle, which means that you will see what the client and server are using to talk to Fiddler Everywhere.
-This can be different than what they’d use if the Fiddler Everywhere proxy was not in the middle.
-To see the CONNECT tunnels without the FIddler Everywhere interference, you have to disable the [**Capture HTTPS traffic** option]({%slug decrypt-https-traffic%}#capture-https-traffic).
+This can be different than what they’d use if the Fiddler Everywhere proxy were not in the middle.
+To see the CONNECT tunnels without the Fiddler Everywhere interference, you have to disable the [**Capture HTTPS traffic** option]({%slug decrypt-https-traffic%}#capture-https-traffic).

 - **Client Connected** - The time (in milliseconds) between that and the previous event.
 The timestamp that indicates when the event happened is available in the [Request Details](#request-details) widget.